 The first phase, serving 800 students from grades K-5 in 92,000 square feet, opened in September 2009.
 Next will come the middle and high schools, which will total 452,000 square feet for 3,435 students.
 They’ll open in the fall.

-“The new design facing Wilshire Boulevard mimics the footprint, massing and proportion of the original Ambassador Hotel designed by Myron Hunt,” said Chung Chan, project designer.
+“The new design facing Wilshire Boulevard mimics the footprint, massing and proportion of the original Ambassador Hotel designed by Myron Hunt,” says Chung Chan, project designer.
 Hunt, architect also for the Rose Bowl, designed the hotel in 1921.

 Chan looked to the site’s thirty-foot drop in elevation to separate the high school from other buildings on campus.
 The result is that each school has its own entrance.
 The K-5 building is accessed by a southern entrance on Eighth Street, the middle school by Mariposa on the west, and the high school via Catalina to the east.

 With a limited budget but substantial demands, the architect chose to use his accent materials wisely.
 Zinc panels wrap all of the buildings and tie the campus together.
 Transparent glass curtain walls along Wilshire Boulevard allow passersby to observe teaching and learning activities inside.
-“We wanted the materials to reflect that this was a new campus, with a vocabulary that reflects contemporary architecture,” he said.
+“We wanted the materials to reflect that this was a new campus, with a vocabulary that reflects contemporary architecture,” he says.

 To its credit, the school district donated a portion of the campus to serve as a park adorned with public art, known now as the Robert F. Kennedy Inspiration Park.